ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 The `hu.bme.mit.gamma.headless.api` creates the headless version of Gamma.
 This application can be exported using the product file found in the `product` folder of the plugin, named `gamma.api.headless.product`.

 ## Step 3 - Setting Target Platform
-Open the target platform via Window -> Preferences -> Plug-in Development -> Target Platform.
+Open the target platform via `Window -> Preferences -> Plug-in Development -> Target Platform`.

 We have created target platforms for Windows and Linux operating systems (see the `target-platform` folder in `hu.bme.mit.gamma.headless.api`) that can be used to properly export and run the headless version of Gamma. **We recommend using these as target platforms.
 Be aware that we have primarily used the linux target platform, therefore it might be more up to date.** Nevertheless, if you wish to create your own target platform, the necessary modifications are elaborated in the following paragraphs.